Get honest answers to the most common questions and concerns about seller financing, subject to deals, and creative finance strategies.

 1. Insurance always pays off the first mortgage first

-Your equity is secured by a legal promissory note.
+their equity is secured by a legal promissory note.
 Even if the property disappeared, the debt does not.
 The buyer continues making payments until the remaining balance is satisfied.

 Plus: Professional oversight and documentation